puppetlabs/puppet-docs/source/puppet/6.7/http_api/http_api_index.md

 agent application uses those services to resolve a node's credentials, retrieve a configuration catalog, retrieve file data, and submit reports.

-In general, these APIs aren't designed for use by tools other than Puppet agent, and they've historically relied on a lot of shared code to work correctly.
+In general, these APIs aren't designed for use by tools other than Puppet agent.
 This is gradually changing, although we expect external use of these APIs to remain low for the foreseeable future.

-Puppet will often send garbage URL parameters, such as `fail_on_404` and `ignore_cache`.
-The server will ignore any parameters it isn't expecting.
+The server ignores any parameters it isn't expecting.

 V1/V2 HTTP APIs (Removed)
 ---------------